ostomachion/blazor.webcomponents/README.md

 A property can be marked with a `SlotAttribute` to allow it to be passed to the component as a [slot](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots).

-To render a slot property in the light DOM, the `Slot` property.
+Use the `Slot` property To render a slot property in the light DOM.
 [(Example)](#basic-slot)

 Slots are mostly used for parameter properties.
 However, if the type of the